ChrisRDavila/shouting_machine/README.md

 ## shouting machine

-practice with event hadlers, listeners, removal of listeners practice
+practice with event hadlers, adding listeners and removal of listeners